RILAB/Plant3G/README.md

 # Plant3G

-A toolset *plant3G* written with Python and R was designed to conduct GWA (genome-wide analysis), GEP (genomic-enable prediction) and GE (genome evolution) in plants.
-It combines many functions in a command line package, including SNP manipulated, SNP imputation for several experimental design, such as diallel, F1BC, RIL and diversity panel.
+A toolset **plant3G** written with Python and R was designed to conduct GWA (genome-wide analysis), GEP (genomic-enable prediction) and GE (genome evolution) in plants.
+It combines many functions in a command line package, including SNP manipulation, SNP imputation from high density parental panels to progenies and conducting genome-wide studies with different approaches.
 See the project [homepage](http://www.rilab.org/Plant3G/) for usage details and examples.

 ## Installnation